 Students are expected to be courteous and to show respect for their fellow students, the library staff, the library facility and its furnishings, as well as the library materials.
-All policies found in the student handbook will be enforced in the library.
-Students may lose library privileges if a discipline referral is issued.
 Water bottles are permitted in the library; other drinks and snacks are strictly prohibited.